 What is a Project Manager?

-“As project management continues to evolve, many organizations now realize the inherent value of having skilled project managers,” said Chris Bolick, Northeastern University assistant academic specialist for project management.
+“As project management continues to evolve, many organizations now realize the inherent value of having skilled project managers,” says Chris Bolick, Northeastern University’s faculty lead for project management.
 “From an ROI standpoint, it’s necessary to have dedicated individuals who engage with stakeholders and facilitate collaboration within the organization.”